PLEASE NOTE: All patients and visitors over the age of 2 are required to wear a mask or face covering when visiting all TPCA offices and departments.

 NEW Lab Hours of Operation: Monday-Friday, 6:30am-3:00pm, closed Saturday and Sunday.

 Breasts are made up of lobules, ducts, fatty and fibrous connective tissue.
 Lobules are often referred to as glandular tissue.
 If you have dense breast tissue, you have more fibrous and/or glandular tissue and less fat in the breasts.
 Dense breast tissue may increase your breast cancer risk, but it’s not abnormal.
 In fact, it’s very common.
-Approximately 50% of women undergoing mammography are classified either as having heterogeneously dense or extremely dense breasts.
-The breast size or firmness is not an indicator for breast density and only a mammogram can see your breast density.
 Read more

 According to the Anxiety and Depression Association of America, anxiety disorders are the most common mental illness in the United States.
 In fact, anxiety affects over 40 million Americans each year.
 The World Health Organization estimates that the number of new anxiety diagnoses has increased nearly 50% since 1990.
 Read more